I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 Scenario-based training, a significant part of Krav Maga, is designed to simulate real-life situations to test a student’s abilities to react and execute techniques under pressure effectively.
 Scenarios often include dealing with multiple attackers, armed assailants, or environmental factors that might be encountered in an actual self-defense situation.
 This form of training emphasizes critical thinking and decision-making under stress, boosting mental toughness and development.

-Cooldown exercises and stretching are incorporated at the end of the training sessions to promote recovery and help to prevent injuries.
+Cool down exercises and stretching are incorporated at the end of the training sessions to promote recovery and help to prevent injuries.
 These exercises provide a crucial element of balance to the overall training routine, allowing students to recover and prepare for future sessions.

 Competition and Sparring in Muay Thai and Krav Maga